 Croatia, the EU's newest member state, will have to change its passport cover to burgundy next time it updates their design.
 Turkey, in wishful mimicry, imitates the EU's burgundy on its passports, in anticipation of one day joining the European club.
 Switzerland, on the other hand, distinguishes itself from Europe's subdued burgundy by adopting the bright red of its national flag.

 Europe's red spills over into Asia via Turkey and Russia, all the way to Iran and Oman, and China and Japan – although the further east one gets, that is less likely to reflect any ambition to join the European Union, and more an indication of conformity to what is the world's most popular passport colour.

 Blue, on the other hand, is the most popular colour in the Americas, all the way from Canada, via the U.S. and Brazil, down to Argentina.
 The laissez-passer for the U.S. has been navy blue since its bicentennial year, 1976, when the colour was chosen to match a shade in the American flag.
-Before that, U.S. passports were green (in the 1930s), burgundy and black (earlier in the 1970s).
+Before that, U.S. passports were green (2).

 Black is also the colour for Mexico, Nicaragua and Trinidad and Tobago.
 Nevertheless, blue is the colour for the other members of the 15-nation Caribbean Community (Caricom).
 It would seem that Mercosur, the South American economic association comprising Brazil, Argentina, Paraguay, Uruguay and Venezuela, follows the same rule.
 Blue, some say, symbolises the New World, perhaps because old-worlders needed to cross an ocean to discover, colonise and populate it.